N0rthernL1ghts/wordpress/README.md

   * If you have custom scripts, you should review them and migrate to new format
   * S6 supervisor v3 brings many improvements and bugfixes in addition to performance improvements
   * This change is necessary to ensure compatibility with future base image updates
-- 2024-10-28 Deprecate docker hub images
+- 2024-10-28 Multiple changes
-  * Done as protest against Docker Hub's hostile behavior towards open source community
+  * Deprecate docker hub images
-  * All images will be removed from docker hub
+  * Add WordPress versions 6.5.3 -> 6.6.2
-  * Please use ghcr.io/n0rthernl1ghts/wordpress instead
+  * Add support for docker secrets

 #### Public builds (docker)